llnl/benchpark/docs/add-an-experiment.rst

 Step 3b: Define Scaling Options
 ===============================

-Continuing with completing our ``compute_applications_section()`` function, we will import the scaling module in our ``experiment.py``, inherit from the appropriate scaling options in the HPL class, and write the scaling configuration in the ``compute_applications_section()``.
+To complete our ``compute_applications_section()`` function, we import the scaling module, inherit from the appropriate scaling options, and write the scaling configuration in the ``compute_applications_section()``.

 For HPL, we will be defining the ``strong`` and ``weak`` scaling configurations.